Three Proven Strategies that Differentiate.

 INSIGHT: Provide prospects with industry specific insights regarding the potential costs associated with key risk exposures relative to their company’s size.
 Then demonstrate the brokerage’s past cost/benefit performance in mitigating those risks.

-STRATEGY: Pull data from prospect’s website and publically provided 5500s (Employee Benefit Plan Summary) and combine it with internal data to produce prospect specific insights.
+STRATEGY: Pull data from prospect’s website and publicly provided 5500s (Employee Benefit Plan Summary) and combine it with internal data to produce prospect specific insights.

 RESULTS: This strategy has created new opportunities and built trust with prospects that traditionally don’t switch brokers.
 It’s also served to open more doors than the traditional approach that requires the prospect to commit to sharing data.